MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Navigate back to the Secret scanning alerts page and quickly review the other alerts.

-    As you review the alerts, notice the following:
+    As you review the alerts, notice the following details:

     - All of the alerts are currently in the "Open" status, indicating they need to be addressed.
     - Each alert identifies the file and line number where the secret was found.